Cold Beam Optical Clock with Multifrequency Spectroscopy

 Ramsey-Bordé interferometry is used to generate narrow clock transition linewidths in the atomic beam \cite{Borde1984}.
-In this method, atoms experience four subsequent phase-coherent $\pi/2$ pulses from two pairs of counterpropagating laser beams (Fig. \ref{fig:fig1}(b)).
-The atomic wavefunction splits with the absorption and emission of photons during each atom-laser interaction.
+In this method, atoms experience four subsequent phase-coherent $\pi/2$ pulses from two pairs of counterpropagating laser beams (Fig.~\ref{fig:fig1}(b)).
+The atomic wavefunction splits with the absorption and emission of photons.
 Interference fringes associated with two recoil components---closed space-time trajectories with fixed total momentum exchanged between each atom and the optical fields---are produced at the output of the interferometer.
-The fringe period, and consequently the effective linewidth, depends on the total dark time $t$ elapsed in the first and last free-evolution regions.
+The fringe period, and consequently the effective linewidth, depends on the total dark time elapsed in the first and last free-evolution regions.
 No relative phase is accumulated in the central region, where a single energy and momentum state connects to each recoil component at the output.
 The time dependence of the pulse intensity derives from the laser geometry and the velocity of the atoms; this differs from trapped-atom interferometers, where time-varying laser pulses are applied to stationary atoms \cite{Oates2000,Wilpers2002,Degenhardt2005,Wilpers2006}.

 Figure \ref{fig:fig1}(c) shows the atomic and laser systems comprising the optical clock.
 Thermal ${}^{40}$Ca is produced in the ${}^1S_0$ ground state in an oven at 540~${}^\circ$C and is collimated using mechanical apertures.
-The velocity components parallel and perpendicular to the atomic beam are addressed using Zeeman slowing and two-dimensional magneto-optical trapping, detuned from the ${}^1S_0-{}^1P_1$ resonance at 423~nm by $-1020$ MHz and $-40$ MHz, respectively.
+The velocity components parallel and perpendicular to the atomic beam are addressed using Zeeman slowing and two-dimensional magneto-optical trapping, detuned from the ${}^1S_0-{}^1P_1$ resonance at 423~nm by $-1020$~MHz and $-40$~MHz, respectively.
 The final cooling stage is oriented at an angle relative to the thermal beam, resulting in a slowed atom flux of $5(4)\times10^{10}$~s${}^{-1}$ being deflected towards the interferometer \cite{Witte1992}.
-To extend the lifetime of the atom source, the oven temperature and flux are relatively low.
-The interferometer is formed by two corner cube retroreflectors, oriented so that an input laser beam intersects the atomic beam at four locations separated by 1.3, 0.8, and 1.3~cm.
-To isolate the $m_J=0$ sublevel in the excited state, a small quantization magnetic field $\vec B$ is applied perpendicular to the atomic and laser beams and parallel to the laser polarization $\vec \epsilon$.
-Following the interferometer, the atomic state is probed using lock-in detection with a time constant of 10 ms.
+While the average first-order Doppler shift is eliminated by the use of counterpropagating laser beams, the distribution of non-zero transverse velocities (perpendicular to the atomic beam) reduces the fraction of atoms resonant with the spectroscopy laser.